NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/STIM_ICM_Project/README.md

 ## Objective

-1. Objective A. Describe it in 1-2 sentences.
+1. Epi-Plan Slicer Plug-in.
+Describe it in 1-2 sentences.
-1. Objective B. Describe it in 1-2 sentences.
+2. PyDBS PostOperative Repport Plug-in .
+Describe it in 1-2 sentences.
-1. Objective C. Describe it in 1-2 sentences.
+3. MrTrix Traking On PyDBS Plug-ins.
+Describe it in 1-2 sentences.

 ## Approach and Plan